Home Chapter 1 Chapter 2 Chapter 3 Progress

 Xie Lian gave him a small, understanding smile.
 “See…?
 It isn’t easy for anyone to admit such things.”

-Xie Lian's heart skipped.
-His anxiety didn't quite fade, but it loosened—just enough to let him rest in this moment.
-A brighter smile lifted his lips.
-"My dear San Lang..."
+A gentle ache of adoration filled Xie Lian’s heart.
+His anxiety didn’t quite fade, but it loosened—just enough to let him rest in this moment.

-The touch at his temple lingered, and when Xie Lian looked up, he caught the small curve of Hua Cheng's smile.
+When Xie Lian looked up, he caught the small curve of Hua Cheng’s smile.

-Sensing the conversation had reached its end, Xie Lian shifted once more, settling his head on Hua Cheng's lap.
-Hua Cheng resumed the quiet ritual...
-Pressing the point between Xie Lian's brows, then smoothing upward, then trailing his fingers into his hair.
+Sensing the conversation had reached its end, Xie Lian shifted once more, settling his head on Hua Cheng’s lap.
+Hua Cheng resumed the quiet ritual.
+Pressing the point between Xie Lian’s brows, then smoothing upward, then trailing his fingers into his hair.

 Xie Lian’s vision blurred.
 His eyelids grew heavy, though he didn’t resist.